jtiai/jtiai.github.io/content/general/programming-rules.md

 where the player can move left and right, you don't need to add jumping until you need it.

-## 5. Premaure Optimization is the Root of All Evil
+## 5. Premature Optimization is the Root of All Evil

 Don't optimize your code until you need to.
 For example, if you have a game where the player can move left and right, you don't need to optimize the movement code until you need to.

+And when you face a performance problem, don't optimize the code that you think is slow.
+Instead, profile your code to find out what is actually slow.
+Then optimize that code.

 ## 6. Rule of Three